nyris/sdk-maui/README.md

             throwable => ...
         );
 ```

-The response is an object of type `OfferResponseDto` that contains list of `Offers`, `RequestCode` and  `PredictedCategories`
+The response will be an object of type `OfferResponseDto` that contains list of `Offers`, `RequestId` and  `PredictedCategories`

-* If you specified a custom output format, you should use this call to get response as `Json` format :
+* If you specified a custom output format before, you should use this call to get response as `JSON` format :

 ```csharp
     nyris.ImageMatching